ratoru/dotfiles/README.md

 > [!NOTE]
 > While a lot of these tools will be useful to you out of the box,
-> I can highly recommend reading the respective docs and watching a showcase.
+> I highly recommend reading the respective docs and watching a showcase.

 ### Config Files